Hilbert schemes with two Borel-fixed points: Deformation Theory

-\begin{thm} Let $n \geq 3$ and either ($d \geq 2$ and $q \geq 2$) or ($d =1$ and $q \geq 4$).
-The Hilbert scheme $\Hilb^{Q(d;q)+1} \, \P^n $ is non-singular.
-The general point paramaterizes a hypersurface of degree $q$ in a $\P^{d+1}$ union an isolated point. \end{thm} \begin{proof} The statement in the introduction uses $m$ in place of $d+1$.
-As noted previously, we may assume $d=n-2$.
-In this case the expansive ideal is $I= x_0(x_0\dots,x_{n-1}) + (x_{1}^{q})$.
-A direct computation or \cite[Theorem 4.1]{rs} shows that $\dim \Hilb^{Q(n-2;q)+1} \, \P^n$ agrees with the dimension of the tangent space to $I$ (Proposition \ref{tangent4}).
-Thus, the Hilbert scheme is non-singular at the expansive ideal.
-It follows from Theorem \ref{lexpoint} and Lemma \ref{borel} that the Hilbert scheme is non-singular and irreducible.
-By considering the lex ideal in Theorem \ref{poly1} and Remark \ref{reevescomp}, we obtain the description of the general point. \end{proof}

-To compute the deformation space, we may exclude the trivial deformations (the ones induced by coordinate changes) as they are unobstructed.
-A straightforward computation of the partial derivatives gives the following bases for $T^1$:
+As we will see in \autoref{PROOF}, for $\lambda = ((n-1)^q,1)$ the ideal $I(\lambda)$ corresponds to a smooth point on its Hilbert scheme.
+To understand the geometry in a neighborhood of the other $[I(\lambda)]$, we will need to compute its deformation space.
+To do this, we may exclude the trivial deformations, those induced by coordinate changes, as they are unobstructed.
+More precisely, we want to compute $T^1(R/\kk,R)_0$ where $R =S/I(\lambda)$ \cite[\S 3, p.
+24]{js}.
+A straightforward computation of the partial derivatives gives the following bases for $T^1$ .